 The research was carried out on people who took recourse to nicotine replacement therapy as well as those who did not take any.
 The average weight gain in untreated quitters was 2.9 kg after three months and 4.7 kg after a year.
 16 percent of the quitters were found to gain 10 kg before completing 12 months.
 The estimates of people who underwent the therapy were more or less the same.

 One fact was clear from this research, that previous figures of weight gain after quitting were underestimated.
 The researchers suggested that with further research, they would be able to identify the people who are at greatest risk of gaining weight.
 They would also be able to clarify the ideal ways to stop persistent weight gain after quitting.

-When you quit, nicotine isn't all what you crave for.
-You may also discover that you miss the habit of lighting a cigarette and putting it to your mouths.
+When you quit, nicotine isn't all that you would crave for.
+You may also discover that you miss the habit of lighting a cigarette and putting it in your mouths.
 Many smokers turn to food to satisfy this so-called need for "oral gratification."

 Experiment to find which alternatives work best for you.
 Research shows that some smokers who quit experience a sharpened "sweet tooth."
 They're better off finding foods sweetened with artificial sugar.
 Some smokers really miss the oral gratification of smoking.
 They do best finding alternatives that require unwrapping something and chewing or sucking on it, such as sugar-free gum and hard candy.

 Another trick is to brush your teeth frequently throughout the day.
 This can satisfy a passing craving for oral gratification.
 When your mouth is fresh and clean, you may have less of an urge to smoke.

 Read more articles on Weight Gain.